• Skip to main content

 • Butter and Oil: Both help saute the leeks and give the soup great flavor.

 • Heavy Cream: You'll only need a splash of cream to add creaminess to the potato soup.
-If cream isn't available, use milk, non-dairy milk such as oat milk or omit the milk altogether.
+If cream isn't available, use milk, non-dairy milk such as oat milk or omit the cream altogether.

 • Herbs: Fresh thyme adds a lovely herby aroma to the soup. if thyme isn't available, use finely minced chives or parsley to garnish.